HOT WATER

 How do producers move forward?

-This isn’t the first time producers have engaged with contestants who have had complicated legal scorecards, and it’s unlikely to be the last.
-The scope of duty of care entrusted to production has constantly been shrouded in grey within the industry.
-Perhaps the best approach moving forward is more codified practice as the matter now enters the court of public opinion.
+This also isn’t the first time producers have engaged with contestants who have had complicated legal scorecards, and it’s unlikely to be the last.
+Producers’ duty of care is an important one, but there’s always been a large grey area in the industry.
+Now, all that’s left is the court of public opinion to weigh on the matter.

 WANT MORE MAFS?